 Passed by Congress in 1970, the FCRA promotes the accuracy, fairness, and privacy of consumer information contained in the files of consumer reporting agencies.
 It is intended to protect consumers from the willful and/or negligent inclusion of inaccurate information in their credit reports and regulates the collection, dissemination, and use of consumer information, including consumer credit information.

 Under FCRA § 607.
 Compliance procedures [15 U.S.C. § 1681e]: (b) Accuracy of report.
 Whenever a consumer reporting agency prepares a consumer report it shall follow reasonable procedures to assure maximum possible accuracy of the information concerning the individual about whom the report relates.
-A complete copy of the FCRA is available at www.ftc.gov/system/files/545a_fair-credit-reporting-act.pdf.
+The FCRA is at www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/fair-credit-reporting-act.

 In July 2018, ESR News reported that the FTC – a U.S. government agency promoting consumer protection – testified before the Senate Banking, Housing, and Urban Affairs Committee that “vigorous enforcement of the FCRA continues to be a top priority” for the FTC and that the FTC had played a key role in the implementation, enforcement, and interpretation of the FCRA since its enactment in 1970.